asapverneri/asapverneri/README.md

-## It's me, asapverneri

-Hi, I'm Verneri from Finland, an enthusiastic beginner in the world of software development who got excited about GitHub a while ago.
+Hi, I'm Verneri from Finland, an enthusiastic beginner in the world of software development.
 I'm passionate about innovation and technology, and I enjoy diving into challenging projects to sharpen my skills.
 I'm constantly learning and excited to grow as a developer!

-- 🌱 Currently learning: Web development
-- 💬 Ask me about: Anything

 ![Profile Views](https://komarev.com/ghpvc/?username=asapverneri&color=blueviolet)